Monday, April 19

 Founder of Narrar para Vivir (Narrating to Live), Colombia

 Executive Director, Georgetown Institute for Women, Peace and Security

 The U.S. Secretary of State’s International Women of Courage Award recognizes women from around the globe who have demonstrated exceptional courage and leadership in advocating for peace, justice, human rights, gender equality, and women’s empowerment, often at great personal risk and sacrifice.

-This event is hosted by The Georgetown Institute for Women, Peace and Security, in partnership with the U.S. Department of State.
+This event was hosted by The Georgetown Institute for Women, Peace and Security, in partnership with the U.S. Department of State.
 Several of the awardees are now participating in the International Visitor Leadership Program (IVLP), the U.S. Department of State’s premier professional exchange program, to cultivate lasting connections with their American counterparts.
 Follow #WomenOfCourage on Facebook, Instagram, and Twitter to learn more.